 Step 6.
 Re-select your printers on the printer settings page.

-You must re-select the printer in the printer drop down if you rename your printers.
+If you rename your printers, you must re-select the printer in the printer drop down.
 The same applies when you switch USB ports or add a USB hub which can automatically rename the printer e.g. "Zebra ZP400 (3)".
-The more you switch your printer around, the harder it will become to identify the correct copy in the printer selection list.

-Step 7.
+Step 8.
 Try signing out of SKULabs and rebooting your computer.

 For optimal performance, the printer list displayed day to day will be locally cached on your device up to 60 minutes.
 Sign out of SKULabs or visit your printer settings page in SKULabs to force a refresh of your device's local copy of the printer list.